Back to Blog

 Every year you're not in KiwiSaver with employer matching, you're making a decision that costs you:

-• 3% of your salary in employer contributions (increasing to 3.5% from April 2026)
+• 3.5% of your salary in employer contributions (the current minimum from 1 April 2026, rising to 4% from April 2028)

 • Up to $261 in government contributions (if earning under $180,000)